threefoldtech/0-robot/docs/quickstart.md

 ## Creating instance of the service and scheduling actions using the DSL

-using zerorobot dsl to easily interact with the robot
+using the 0-robot client is the easiest way to interact with the robot

-1- Create ZeroRobotAPI Manager
+1- Create 0-robot client
 ```
-In [54]: from zerorobot.dsl import ZeroRobotAPI

-In [55]: api = ZeroRobotAPI.ZeroRobotAPI()

-In [56]: robot = api.robots['main']
+robot = j.clients.zrobot.robot['instance']

 ```
 2- Create instance of the helloworld template
 ```